cambridge-cares/TheWorldAvatar/Agents/DistrictHeatingOptimisationAgent/README.md

 This `District Heating Optimisation Agent` can be used to (recurringly) optimise the total heat generation cost for a district heating (DH) system comprised of multiple gas boilers, a gas turbine, and external sourcing from an energy-from-waste (EfW) plant.
 The implemented optimisation logic is based on the previous SWPS project and detailed in [preprint 275]; however, this implementation leverages the [Derived Information Framework]'s (DIF) `DerivationWithTimeSeries` concept for synchronous derivations.
 The required input instances for an optimisation are described in the [required derivation markup](#13-required-derivation-markup) section below.
 The agent is designed to be deployed as a Docker container and can be deployed either as standalone version or as part of a larger Docker stack.

-The overall use case relies on both the [OntoHeatNet (Miro board)] and [OntoTimeSeries (Miro board)] ontology and uses [chained derivations] to connect the optimisation inputs and outputs with further agents, e.g., for required heat demand and grid temperature forecasts.
+The overall use case relies on both the [OntoHeatNet] and [OntoTimeSeries] ontology and uses [chained derivations] to connect the optimisation inputs and outputs with further agents, e.g., for required heat demand and grid temperature forecasts.
 Further details about [stack deployment] can be found in the (private) Pirmasens repository.

 &nbsp;
 # 1. Setup

 This section specifies the minimum requirements to build and deploy the Docker image.

 ## 1.1 Agent Settings